memetcircus/Kirocan/README.md

     KeySim -->|"Win32 SendInput"| KiroWin
 ```

-The bridge is compiled into a standalone executable and embedded as a resource inside the plugin DLL.
-On first load, the plugin extracts it to `%LOCALAPPDATA%\KiroCan\kirocan-bridge.exe` and spawns it automatically.
-No terminal, no Node.js, no npm required for end users.
+The bridge runs as a bundled Node.js process inside the plugin package.
+When the plugin loads, it automatically starts the bridge — no terminal or manual setup needed.

 ### Data Flow